Carson - Newman University Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Carson - Newman, approximately 69% of students took out student loans averaging $5,708 a year.
 That adds up to $22,832 over four years for those students.

-How Much Money Do Carson - Newman Graduates Make?students who graduate with a bachelor's degree from Carson - Newman make about $36,000 a year during their first few years of employment after graduation.
+How Much Money Do Carson - Newman Graduates Make?bachelor's degree recipients from Carson - Newman make around $36,000 per year during the early years of their employment.
 This is about 10% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Carson - Newman University

 Contact details for Carson - Newman are given below.